jpchateau/Interactive-Image/docs/index.rst

 Interactive Image
 =================

-> A jQuery plugin to embed interactive images on your website.
+A jQuery plugin to embed interactive images on your website.

 Table of Contents
 -----------------

 .. toctree::
+   :maxdepth: 2

    getting-started
    advanced-usage